-Since you've just come up with a down payment, you might think your biggest hurdle of financial responsibility is over.
+Since you've just come up with a down payment and applied for a first time homebuyer's mortgage, you might think your biggest hurdle of financial responsibility is over.
 However, that's not the case.

 Check out these common homeowner situations to help you best prepare for them.